Order Now

 2. Build an email list and run a giveaway

-It doesn’t need to be polished — the point is to start collecting the people who want to hear from you.
+Nothing needs to be overly polished here; the goal is simply to start gathering the people who genuinely want to hear from you.

 Art by Lily-Rose Burgess